-Impact of Dietary Duckweed (Lemna minor) on Growth Performance of Grass Carp (Ctenopharyngodon idella, Cuvier and Valenciennes, 1844) Fingerlings Abstract An attempt was made to assess the impact of duckweed (Lemna- minor) on the growth parameters of grass carp (Ctenopharyngodon idella).^{μ} A 60-day trial was conducted using one control group (C) and three3 experimental groups different level of with varying duckweed inclusion levels: -i.e 5 percent (T1), 10 percent (T2), and 20 percent (T3).and considered as T1, T2 and T3.
-Two hundred fingerlings were stocked in four pond and fed at the rate of 5 percent of body weight twice a day (10:00 am and 17:00 pm hours) for 60 days.
-The weight gain (g), per cent weight gain and specific growth rate were significantly higher in treatment T2 (79.00 and 0.70) followed by T3.
-Significantly, the improved feed conversion ratio was also observed in T2 and T3, which showed a similar trend.
-Present study use of the duckweed (L. minor) in basal diet promotes growth, with the highest growth enhancement in treatment T2.
-It is concluded that duckweed can be used as a feed supplement to grass carp (C. idella) for superior growth performance.
-Keywords: Supplementation, Nutraceutical, Dietary, Diet and Probiotic.
-Introduction "World fisheries and aquaculture production is around 223.2 million metric tons (MMT), with aquatic animal production accounting for 185.4 MMT.
-India's fish production is 17.55 MMT in 2024 according to Anonymous (2024).
+World fisheries and aquaculture production around 223.2 MMT, with aquatic animal production 185.4 MMT with India fish production is 17.55 MMT in 2024 according to Anonymous, 2024.
 Grass carp are widely farmed worldwide and have the largest annual output of any fish, grass carp account for more than 10% of the total global aquaculture output, and the amount of farmed grass carp continues to increase.
-Grass carp have included in top 3 growing fish in world (FAOood and Agriculture Organization, 2024).
-Duckweed has been reported to have a balanced profile of amino acids, comparable to that of milk (Leng et al., 1995).
+Grass carp have included in top 3 growing fish in world (FAO, 2024).
+Duckweed has been stated to have decent equilibrium of amino acids comparable to milk (Leng et al, 1995).
 Duckweed (L. minor) is a decent quality when it was collected from ponds and other nearby the houses due to the obtainability of nutrients.
 Duckweed (L. minor) grown-up unsurprisingly in ponds and canals with underprivileged nutrients grow unhurriedly with long root systems and has poor protein content (Goopy and Murray, 2003).
 The purpose of the present study is to investigate the supplement of the duckweed on the growth performance of grass carp fingerlings in the ponds.
 Duckweed plants comprise very little quantity of fiber, consequently level monogastric creatures can resume it and numerous fishes, specifically herbivorous guzzle duckweed eagerly as the cell wall of this plant has truncated lignin Chaturvedi et al., 2003.
 Accordingly, duckweed demonstrations improved digestibility and is measured as an idyllic protein foundation of fish feed Bornali, 2004; Tao et al., 2013.
-L, punctata under nutrient malnourishment, which shows that nutrient starvation down regulated the global metabolic, redirects metabolic flux.

 2. Materials and Methods:

 2.1 Experimental site

 The study was conducted in 12 earthen ponds of Kunjapur, Chatur bhuj Khejuri, Purba Medinipur, West Bengal.

 2.2 Experimental details

-The experimental diet was prepared by incorporating different levels of duckweed into the basal diet.
+The experimental diet was prepared by adding different levels of duckweed in the basal diet.
 Treatment groups were incorporated with different levels of duckweeds i.e 5 percent, 10 percent and 20 percent and considered as T1, T2 and T3.Two hundred fingerlings were stocked in four ponds and fed at the rate of 5 percent of body weight twice a day (10:00 am and 17:00 pm hours) for 60 days.
 The initial average weight of experimental fish (Grass carp) was 66 g and average length was 13.45cm.
 The experimental diet was prepared by using different ingredients like rice bran, mustered oil cake, wheat flour, fish meal and vitamin premature in accurate amount and the basal diet details presented in table no. 1.

 2.3 Water quality sampling: